PhD and Master of Psychology (Clinical Child), University of Melbourne

 Member of ACPA, APS, AACBT

-Psychology Board of Australia Endorsed Supervisor
+Psychology Board Approved Clinical Supervisor

 Publications